Steven Briggs, Technology Content Expert @ Article-Writing.co

 May 14, 2018

-We’ve been hearing a lot about rising concerns over cybersecurity as of late.
+We’ve been hearing a lot about rising concerns over cybersecurity as of late and email security issues are no laughing matter.
 Companies large and small are becoming increasingly worried about whether they can protect their own digital infrastructure, including all of their customers’ personal and financial information.
 Data has become the most powerful form of currency, and hackers are going to try to steal it any way they can.

 If you run a cybersecurity firm, you will have your work cut out for you when it comes to winning the trust of new and potential clients.
 Many business owners simply don’t have a clue when it comes to cybersecurity.
 One of the best ways to inform and keep in touch with your customers is to create an email newsletter.
 Learn how to write email newsletters, so you can win over the client every time, and assure them that you’re the best company to meet their cybersecurity needs.